cmudig/counterpoint/docs/_pages/02-marks-and-rendergroups.md

 title: 'Attributes, Marks and Render Groups'
 ---

-To start using Canvas Animation, you need to describe the data you plan to render in terms of **marks** and **attributes**.
+To start using Counterpoint, you need to describe the data you plan to render in terms of **marks** and **attributes**.
 This page explains how to create marks and attributes, as well as to control how and when attribute values are calculated.
-Note that
+Note that how you render these marks and attributes is entirely up to you - see the available examples to learn how to render marks using Canvas and WebGL APIs.

 > **TIP: Custom Attribute Collections**
 >
 > A mark is essentially a convenient wrapper around a collection of attributes
-> that works well with other classes used in Canvas Animation, like `MarkRenderGroup`
+> that works well with other classes used in Counterpoint, like `MarkRenderGroup`
 > and `PositionMap`.
 But you can easily create other data structures to wrap
 > collections of attributes that you want to animate.
 The `Scales` class is one
 > example of this, using attributes to represent the scale and translate factors.